MerelJac/pdfSearch/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Future Developments

+The PDF Search Application can be further enhanced with the following features:

+1. ** Editing Saved Files: Allow users to edit the information associated with the saved files.
+This includes the ability to modify keywords, update notes, or change the URL of the saved file.
+Implementing this feature would provide users with more flexibility and adaptability in managing their saved data.

+2. ** Deleting Saved Files: Implement a feature that allows users to delete saved files from their history.
+By providing a convenient way to remove unwanted or outdated records, users can keep their search results more relevant and declutter their data.

 ## Acknowledgments

 We extend our gratitude to Cloudinary for their invaluable services, making it possible to enhance the functionality and security of this application.